Border Patrol Agent

 This is an Excepted Service appointment.
 After successfully completing 2 years of service, you will be converted to the competitive service.

-Firearm Proficiency: Firearm proficiency is required for Border Patrol Agents and is part of the training provided.
+Firearm Proficiency: You will be required to carry a firearm.
+Firearm proficiency is required for all Border Patrol Agents and is part of the training provided.

 Language Proficiency: Border Patrol work requires the ability to speak and read Spanish, as well as English.

 Shift Work/Overtime: This position requires regular and recurring shift work.
 You must be willing and available to work rotating shifts.
 You may also be rotated between assignments and duty locations.
-You could be required to work overtime on a daily basis and will be compensated up to 25% of your base pay in accordance with the Border patrol Agent Reform Act of 2014.
+You could be required to work overtime on a daily basis and will be compensated up to an additional 25% of your base pay in accordance with the Border Patrol Agent Pay Reform Act of 2014.

 Residency Requirement: To be considered for this position, an applicant must meet the residency requirement for three years before his or her application by:

-3. Being a dependent of a U.S. Federal or military employee serving overseas.
+- Being a dependent of a U.S. Federal or military employee serving overseas